I Am 5’2 How Much Should I Weigh? | Precise Weight Guide

 I Am 5’2 How Much Should I Weigh According to BMI?

-For someone who is 5’2″, the healthy BMI range of 18.5 to 24.9 corresponds roughly to a weight between 104 and 140 pounds.
-This range helps categorize whether you are underweight, normal weight, or overweight based on height and weight.
+For someone who is 5’2″, the healthy BMI range of 18.5 to 24.9 corresponds roughly to a weight between 101 and 136 pounds.
+This range helps categorize whether you are underweight, healthy weight, overweight, or in the obesity range based on height and weight.

 I Am 5’2 How Much Should I Weigh Considering Body Frame Size?